Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Methodology

 \subsubsection{\textbf{Swin Transformer (Swin-B and Swin-S)}}

-Swin Transformers achieve efficiency by focusing their self-attention mechanism on localized image regions that shift across processing layers \cite{kien2023swintransformer}.
-This design allows the model to efficiently handle long-range dependencies with a manageable computational complexity \cite{liu2021swin}.
-The Swin Transformer models are transferred to the computational device to ensure efficient processing.
-These setups leverage the pre-trained models to accelerate training and enhance the model's ability to generalize from the dataset used for classifying mosquito species.
-Both models were trained using the Adam optimizer with a learning rate of 0.0001 and cross-entropy loss.
-The Swin-S model was trained for five epochs, while the Swin-B model was trained for ten epochs, with a batch size of 32.
-The architecture of the Swin Transformer used in this work is illustrated in Figure~\ref{fig:swin}.
+Swin Transformers efficiently handle image data by focusing attention on localized regions, shifting across layers~\cite{kien2023swintransformer, liu2021swin}.
+This design allows the model to capture both local and global image features.
+Swin-B and Swin-S models were fine-tuned using pre-trained ImageNet weights and adapted to the mosquito classification task.
+Both models used the Adam optimizer and cross-entropy loss.
+The Swin-S model was trained for five epochs, while Swin-B was trained for ten epochs, with a batch size of 32.